Updated on March 17th, 2020 by Aristofanis Papadatos

 Top Casino Stock #1: Las Vegas Sands (LVS)

 Las Vegas Sands is a leading developer and operator of integrated resorts in the U.S. and Asia.
-It generates 64% of its revenue and 61% of its adjusted EBITDA in Macau.
+It generates 67% of its revenue and 58% of its adjusted EBITDA in Macau.

 Source: Investor Presentation

-Moreover, Las Vegas Sands has promising growth prospects ahead.
-As Japan legalized casino gambling two years ago, Las Vegas Sands has announced that it intends to open integrated resorts in Tokyo and Yokohama.
-This endeavor will be a significant growth driver, though it will take a few years until the company earns a license and builds its new properties in Japan.
+On the other hand, beyond this year, Las Vegas Sands has promising growth prospects ahead.
+As Japan legalized casino gambling three years ago, Las Vegas Sands has announced that it intends to open integrated resorts in Tokyo and Yokohama.
+The company is the favorite bidder in this contest, which is expected to be a significant growth driver, though it will take a few years until the company earns a license and builds its new properties in Japan.

 Furthermore, Las Vegan Sands continues to pursue growth by expanding and upgrading its Macau properties.
-The company is on track to launch Four Seasons Tower Suites Macao later this year, the Londoner Macao within 2020-2021, and expand Marina Bay Sands in Singapore.
+The company launched Four Seasons Tower Suites Macao last year and it expects to perform its grand opening this year while it also expects to launch the Londoner Macao within 2020-2021 and expand Marina Bay Sands in Singapore.